tobyhayward13/PictureToMinecraft/README.md

-# PictureToDice
+# PictureToMinecraft
 ## Description
-This is an R package that I spent a day designing that takes PNG images and converts them into Dice Maps.
+This is the sister/inspiration package to tobyhayward13/PictureToDice.
+This takes a .png image and converts it to a Minecraft block image map Appropriate credit to the author of the textures @ Mojang/bedrock-samples
 ![](inst/pictures/pngexample.png)
-Using some very simple functions in this package, we can convert this image into a dice map:
+Using some very simple functions in this package, we can convert this image into a Minecraft block face map:
 ```
-file = system.file("pictures", "pngexample.png", package="PictureToDice")
+file = system.file("pictures", "pngexample.png", package="PictureToMinecraft")
 image = ImportPicture(file)
-image.conv = ConvolutePixels(image,20)
+image.conv = ConvolutePixels(image,40)
-image.prepped = PrepareDiceMap(image.conv, exposure.increase = 1)
+image.prepped = PrepareMinecraftMap(image.conv)
-PlotDiceMap(image.prepped, 0.5)
+PlotMinecraftMap(image.prepped)
 ```
 ![](Rplot.png)